Addiction & Recovery

 Addiction is most commonly associated with alcohol, drugs (illicit and prescription) and gambling however people do also become addicted to technology (gaming and porn), shopping and work (workaholic).
 Binge behaviours, like binge drinking, are also considered addictive.

-I work with individuals and couples.
 Clients choose to work with me because they recognise they may have a problem and are keen to prevent it negatively impacting them and others.
 They do not always identify with being an ‘addict’ however they recognise they could soon become one if they continue down the path they are on.
 Up until now they have been able to keep it together and not really embarrass themselves.
 In some cases their situation is a secret.

 Clients recognise the value of me having worked in high stress environments prior to becoming a therapist.
 It enables me to provide alternative perspectives and adopt a solution focused approach to their situation.